makeplane/plane/deploy/1-click/README.md

 Deployment methods for Plane have improved significantly to make self-managing super-easy.
 One of those is a single-line-command installation of Plane.

-This short guide will guide you through the process, the background tasks that run with the command for the Community, One, and Entprise editions, and the post-deployment configuration options available to you.
+This short guide will guide you through the process, the background tasks that run with the command for the Community, One, and Enterprise editions, and the post-deployment configuration options available to you.

 ### Requirements

 - Operating systems: Debian, Ubuntu, CentOS
-- Supported CPU architechtures: AMD64, ARM64, x86_64, aarch64
+- Supported CPU architectures: AMD64, ARM64, x86_64, AArch64

 ### Download the latest stable release